jacobswider/WaterIntakeTracker/fgp4.md

     Data Privacy and Security: Logs water intake and barcode info.
     Informed Consent: Get explicit permission from users

+Project Breakdown:

+Week 1 (March 17-24): Plan the application out for the upcoming milestones.
+Week 2 (March 24-31): Developing the front-end for basic testing purposes, like checking if buttons work properly or not.
+Week 3 (March 21-April 7): Developing the back-end needed.
+Start implementing the data structures and testing them out little by little.
+Have a rough draft ready for fgp5 milestone
+Week 4 (April 7-14): Continue polishing the project needed before the deadline.
+Week 5 (April 14-21): Continue polishing the project needed before the deadline and begin testing.
+Week 6 (April 21-28): Implement the log.
+Adding finishing touches for the project before deadline.

 ## Action Items (Work In Progress):